 The Company's goal is to maintain a debt to Capital ratio below 2.0 in order to limit the amount of risk.
 The Company believes that limiting its debt to Capital ratio in this manner is the best way to control risk.
-The Company's debt to capital ratio was 1.45 at the end of March 2016 from 1.51 at the end of 2015.
+The Company's debt to capital ratio increased to 1.76 at the end of March 2017 from 1.72 at the end of 2016.